Brokoli (BRKL) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Brokoli Historical Price

-According to the latest data gathered on Brokoli live price page, the current price of Brokoli is 0.00380636USD.
-The circulating supply of Brokoli(BRKL) is 53.47M BRKL , giving it a market capitalization of $203.54K.
+According to the latest data gathered on Brokoli live price page, the current price of Brokoli is 0.00377658USD.
+The circulating supply of Brokoli(BRKL) is 53.47M BRKL , giving it a market capitalization of $202.00K.

 The Brokoli Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BRKL based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.